Are you relocating to the UK?

 Also some employers and recruiters are nervous of asking for fear of being accused of discrimination.

 You should of course be honest, but you don’t need to go into detail at this point: the time to do so is when you get to interview.
 If for example you have a Spousal visa, a Work Study visa or Youth Mobility visa you could simply state “Able to work in the UK without employer sponsorship”: the fact you may need sponsorship in future is not relevant to your initial application.
-Also CV reviewers may not understand that “UK Tier 2 Dependent Visa” means you can work for them!
+Also CV reviewers may not understand that “UK Tier 2 Dependent Visa” means you CAN work for them!

 Job search tips: 3.
 Work experience